-The Service Coordinator Program provides funding for the employment of Service Coordinators in insured and assisted Multifamily housing that is designed for the elderly and persons with disabilities.
-The Service Coordinator plays a critical role to support HUD assisted housing as a platform for financial security, physical security, social connections, and the delivery of long-term community based supportive services, especially for vulnerable populations such as the elderly.
+The Service Coordinator Program provides funding for the employment of Service Coordinators in insured and assisted Multifamily Housing designed for the elderly and persons with disabilities.
+A Service Coordinator is a social service staff person hired or contracted by the Owner or management company.
+The Service Coordinator plays a critical role to support HUD assisted housing as a platform for financial security, physical security, social connections, and the delivery of long-term community based supportive services.

 Catalog of Federal Domestic Assistance (CFDA).
-The CFDA number for the Service Coordinator program is 14.191.
+The CFDA number for the Service Coordinator Program is 14.191.

 For more information, contact your local HUD Office.

 - Locate your ADRC.
 ADRCs serve as single points of entry into the long-term supports and services system for older adults and people with disabilities.
 Sometimes referred to as a “one-stop shops” or "no wrong door" systems.
 ADRCs address many of the frustrations consumers and their families experience when trying to find needed information, services, and supports.
 Through integration or coordination of existing aging and disability service systems, ADRC programs raise visibility about the full range of options that are available, provide objective information, advice, counseling and assistance, empower people to make informed decisions about their long term supports, and help people more easily access public and private long term supports and services programs.
 The Aging and Disability Resource Center Program (ADRC) is a collaborative effort of the U.S. Administration on Community Living and the Centers for Medicare & Medicaid Services (CMS).

 - American Association of Service Coordinators

 - NERSC, Inc. (New England Resident Service Coordinators)

 - Housing America’s Older Adults: Meeting the Needs of An Aging Population This Harvard Joint Center for Housing Studies (JCHS) report provides in-depth analysis of the trends shaping America’s older adult population.